Athyrium niponicum var. pictum

 Is Japanese Painted Fern deer resistant?

-Does Japanese Painted Fern spread?
+Does Japanese Painted Fern spread aggressively?